 In November 2013, VTA Board approved programming \$14.5 million in 2014 STIP program capacity to the BART Silicon Valley Santa Clara Extension (SVSX) project and directed \$14.5 million in Measure A funds that would have been used for the SVSX project to the VTA Express Lane projects.

-In November 2017, VTA Board of Directors reprogrammed \$15.03 million (lapsed funds plus interest) to the SVSX project.
-This includes all of the lapsed funds of \$14.7 million (\$1.66 million that had lapsed in 2007 plus \$13.0 million that had lapsed in 2015), plus \$370,000 in interest.
-Thus, the total STIP funds currently programmed to SVSX amounts to \$29.53 million (\$14.5 million plus \$15.03 million).
+In November 2017, VTA Board of Directors programmed \$15.03 million (lapsed funds) to SVSX.
+This includes all lapsed funds of \$14.7 million (\$13.0 million + \$1.66 million), plus \$370,000 in interest.
+The total STIP funds programmed to SVSX amounts to \$29.53 million.
 We expect this allocation in 2023.

-2000 Measure A Transit Improvement Program

-[A Fund of the Santa Clara Valley Transportation Authority]

-Notes to Budgetary Comparison Schedule

-For the Fiscal Year Ended June 30, 2021
+2000 Measure A Transit Improvement Program [A Fund of the Santa Clara Valley Transportation Authority] Notes to Budgetary Comparison Schedule For the Fiscal Year Ended June 30, 2022

-The following table shows the changes in activity related to the swap payments made during the fiscal year as well as the cumulative swap funds authorized by the VTA and payments made to the Congestion Management & Highway Program Fundas of June 30, 2021 (in thousands):
+The following table shows the changes in activity related to the fund exchange payments made during the fiscal year as well as the cumulative fund exchange payments made to the Congestion Management & Highway Program Fund as of June 30, 2022 (in thousands):